dphillip11/TilePlatformerGame/README.md

 ## A mario style side scrolling platformer using Love2D

 Portos is my dog, he's crazy, really, like certifiably.
-He will chase just about anything, frisbees, cats, deers and to the limits of my patience he never tires of doing so.
+He will chase just about anything, frisbees, cats, deer and to the limits of my patience he never tires of doing so.
 This is exactly the reason why he belongs in a video game!

 A work in progress, join Portos on his quest to retrieve the bones.
 I have created a level maker and hope to develop the game to follow a narrative and include boss fights.